wangchengww/Tillandsia-compgenomics/6. DnDs_signature_of_selection/README.md

 Alignment was done with optimization parameters for all orthologous pairs with the bash script `run_macse.sh`.

 As CodeML allows for pairwise calculation of dN / dS values, I decided to drop KaKsCalculator and find a way to automate CodeML.
-I discovered the {ETE toolkit}(http://etetoolkit.org/documentation/ete-evol/), which allows such a thing.

-# Calculating branch-specific dN /dS ratios in CodeML using an outgroup

-The selected alignments were converted to PHYLIP format using `03_ConvertFastatoAXTorPhylip.py`
+The selected alignments were converted to PHYLIP format using `03_ConvertFastatoAXTorPhylip.py`.
+I used modified scripts from ALignmentProcessor `04_CallCodeML_modified.py` and `parallelcodeML.py` to run codeML automatically for all 10,362 orthologous pairs.

+codeML was run twice for a null model and alternative hypothesis.
+The settings are summarized in the two control files `codeml_null.ctl` and `codeml_alt.ctl`.
+Concretely, we used the site-specific model MO (Nssties = 0) for both runs.
+In the null model, omega (dN/dS) was fixed to 1, whereas in the alternative, it was estimated from the data starting from 1.
+The reason to run codeML twice is that we gather likelihoods for the null and alternative model and can compute p-values, to see how significant our inferences are.
+Additional choices in the settings of codeML were to set codon frequencies to be inferred from the data at all three positions in the codon (F3x4) (CodonFreq = 2) and kappa (Ts/Tv ratio) was set to 3, but is estimated from data (kappa = 3, fix_kappa = 0).
+The results of both runs were compiled with the script `script_comple_codeml_LRT.py`.
+This script also performs a likelihood ratio test (chisquare).
+I called the script on all files as follows:

+    null=(/gpfs/data/fs71400/grootcrego/RERENCES_TILLANDSIA/dnds/dnds_calculations/codeML/null/*.out)
+    alt=(/gpfs/data/fs71400/grootcrego/RERENCES_TILLANDSIA/dnds/dnds_calculations/codeML/alt/*.out)
+    for ((i=0;i<=${#null[@]};i++))
+    do
+      python script_compile_codeml_LRT.py "${null[i]}" "${alt[i]}"
+    done

+Important: I modified the phylip files slightly, because codeML doesn't accept "!" in the alignments.
+MACSE introduces these whenever there is a change in frameshift.
+In other words, when an entire codon is deleted, this will be shown as "---" but when there is a gap < 3, it will show as "!!A" or something of the like.
+I replaced all "!" by "-" so that codeML wouldn't throw errors.